IlBudda/DeadlyWeather_Helmets/README.md

 # Deadly Weather

-A minecraft mod with weather that hurts.
+It's a Minecraft mod with weather that hurts.

 Everything can be configured via the config.

+added helmet protection mechanic